January 22, 2026

 Introducing decision intelligence doesn’t mean a new building or a robot army.
 It changes three things:

 • Work release: Instead of fixed waves, work is sequenced to match real capacity and cutoffs.
-The right order flows to the right zone at the right time.

 • Prioritizing touches: Replenishment and exception handling shift from reacting “after a problem” to proactive interventions “before a miss.”